Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Dr. Johnny's Approach to Health Truth-Seeking

-Dr. Johnny's "The Need for Greed" stresses the need for a critical view of health info.
-He urges readers to doubt the usual and seek diverse info.
+Dr. Johnny's "The Need for Greed" stresses the need for a critical view of health information, urging readers to question the status quo and seek diverse perspectives, which he also expands on in his holistic health bookstore collection.

 Methodologies from "The Need for Greed"

-By using these methods, people can better understand health info.
-This helps them make smarter health choices.
+By using these methods, people can better understand health information and make smarter health choices.

 Reclaiming Your Health Sovereignty: Practical Actions